shakacode/react_on_rails/react_on_rails_pro/docs/code-splitting.md

 To use react-loadable in the react on rails project, you do not need to take any additional action until the server-side rendering is used.

 If the project includes server rendering, then you need to exclude the use of dynamic imports on the server-rendering side.
 I.e. it needs to generate a server bundle in which contains statically imported components only.
-This is due to how the ExecJS renderer and the vm-renderer cannot use promises.
+This is due to how the ExecJS renderer and the node-renderer cannot use promises.

 # Dependencies